Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 Enterprise governance and team controls

-Workflow automation tools don't solve the revenue problem
+Workflow automation tools do not solve the revenue problem

 Both platforms can move a lead from a form into your CRM.
 Neither can tell you whether that lead's company is actively researching your category, who else on their buying committee you should reach, or what pattern across your last 500 closed-won deals suggests this account will convert.